-When he took off I felt like my stomach stayed behind and the rest of my body went with George faster and faster.
+When he took off I felt like my stomach stayed behind and the rest of my body went with George.
 We got to a part of the beach that was hidden.
 He parked the motorcycle and helped me off.
 We went for a walk again.

 “How are things with you and Bree?”
 I asked.